mffiedler/svt-case-doc/storage/operators_storage.md

 ```

-Create a PVC with the sc `aws-efs` and a pod to use the PVC:
+Create a PVC with the sc `aws-efs` and a pod to use the PVC: Note that [efs supports RWX](https://github.com/kubernetes-incubator/external-storage/blob/master/aws/efs/deploy/claim.yaml#L8-L9).

 ```bash
 # oc delete project ttt